yearninlearnin/ticket-lifecycle/README.md

 <br />

 <p>
 Here is an overview of the submitted tickets within the administrator's console.
-Next, I will begin to dispure the tickets to the team and even one to myself.
+Next, I will begin to dispure the tickets within the group to be resolved.
 </p>
 <p>
 <img src="https://i.imgur.com/3AEayhw.png" height="80%" width="80%" alt="Installation Steps"/>